 Handwriting and Drawing

 The art of shaping and curving letters and shapes in writing requires a combination of numerous fine motor skills.
-These skills include the dynamic tripod grasp which combines the muscles of the palm and of the fingers in holding the pencil to bring out legible shapes and letters.
-Children that present with decreased muscle tone especially in their upper bodies/hands will have compromised graphomotor skills.
-Often the grasp is compromised as the child tries to find a way to hold the pencil usually unable to maintain a tripod grasp without some kind of gripper.
+These skills include the dynamic tripod grasp which combines the muscles of the palm and fingers in holding the pencil to bring out legible shapes and letters.
+Children who present with decreased muscle tone, especially in their upper bodies/hands will have compromised graphomotor skills.
+Often the grasp is compromised as the child tries to find a way to hold the pencil, usually unable to maintain a tripod grasp without some kind of gripper.
 They may press too hard or too soft when writing.
 These children also get tired quickly from writing and sometimes can’t keep up the pace in the classroom.
 In addition, the formation and legibility are usually also compromised.

 Join a Theramoves course and enjoy…